 Following traditional afternoon tea etiquette, once finished with our sandwiches, we moved on to my favorite course, the scones.

-I was glad to see the traditional accompaniments of jam, cream and lemon curd, but was again disappointed in the portion.
-We only received one scone each, compared with the typical two served in the U.K.
+I was glad to see the traditional accompaniments of jam, cream, and lemon curd, but was again disappointed in the portions.
+We only received one small scone each, compared with the typical two large scones served in the U.K.

 Even though they were different, we both felt the Ballantyne’s version of a scone was very tasty.
 I just wish they served more than one each.

-Cream puffs, mini cakes, white chocolate balls and macarons awaited us on our final course.
-This part of the service was not only spot on for our taste, it was spot on for an authentic English Afternoon Tea.
-It’s typical to have between three to five miniature decadent desserts for each guest.
+Cream puffs, mini cakes, white chocolate balls, and macarons awaited us on our final course.
+This part of the service was not only spot on for our taste, but it was also spot on for an authentic English Afternoon Tea.
+It’s typical to have between three to five miniature decadent desserts for each guest, and these were decadent.

 Comparing cost is a little challenging due to currency exchange rates.
 At time of writing 1 USD = 0.78 GBP.

 For reference only, as culturally the U.S. and the U.K. have very different tipping practices.
-Typically, 8 to 10% for service is customary in the U.K. Some finer London establishments ask for 12.5%, which is considered high.
-Tipping in the U.K. is not mandatory, it truly is done in relation to good service.
+Typically, 8 to 10% for service is customary in the U.K. Some finer London establishments suggest 12.5%, which is considered high.
+Tipping in the U.K. is not mandatory, it truly is done only in relation to good service.

-So, Did the Ballantyne Hotel's Afternoon Tea Stack Up To An Authentic English Experience?
+Did the Ballantyne Hotel's Afternoon Tea Stack Up to an Authentic English Experience?

 Overall, I enjoyed my experience at the Ballantyne Hotel and I’m glad I was able to share the experience with wonderful company.
 A special thanks to Kathy for joining me on this one.